Galega: Planting, Cultivation, and Care

 • Hardiness -20 to -25 °C

-The name Galega comes from the Latin Gala, meaning milk, and ega: “to bring, to induce”; because Galega officinalis promotes lactation.
-Thus, goats that consume this plant produce more milk, which is why it is called Goat’s Rue (however, during flowering and fruiting, the aerial parts of Galega are toxic to animals).
+The name Galega comes from the Latin Gala, meaning milk, and ega: “to bring, provoke”; because Galega officinalis promotes lactation.
+Thus, goats that consume this plant produce more milk, which is why it is called Goat’s Rue or Rue des chèvres (however, during flowering and fruiting, the aerial parts of Galega are toxic to animals).
 The species name officinalis is a common name for plants with medicinal properties.
-E.g. Salvia officinalis, common sage; Melissa officinalis, lemon balm; Hyssopus officinalis, hyssop; Valeriana officinalis, valerian… Galega also bears a great variety of different common names: it is called Goat’s Rue, French Lilac, Spanish Sainfoin, Lavanèse, False Indigo, Spanish Lilac, Galega officinal…
+Examples include Salvia officinalis, common sage; Melissa officinalis, lemon balm; Hyssopus officinalis, hyssop; Valeriana officinalis, valerian… Galega also bears a variety of common names: it is called Goat’s Rue, French Lilac, Spanish Sainfoin, Lavanèse, False Indigo, Spanish Lilac, Galega officinal…

 Botanical illustration of Goat's Rue